World Theatre Day

 Book from 9th March – 31st July

 Join the fun at MAMMA MIA!, the world’s sunniest, most exhilarating smash-hit musical!
-Since premiering in London’s West End over 20 years ago, has thrilled over 65 million people around the world.
+Since premiering in London’s West End over 20 years ago, it has thrilled more than 65 million people around the world.

-Whatever age you are, you can‘t help but have the time of your life at MAMMA MIA!
+Whatever your age, you can’t help but have the time of your life at MAMMA MIA!

 Witness for the Prosecution – London County Hall, London